 Honoring veterans and military families

-Rosehill Cemetery has a long history of working with the U.S. armed forces.
+We have a long history of working with the U.S. armed forces.
 One of the things that makes Rosehill unique is its many Civil War burials.
 We are well-versed in today's military funeral rituals and provide services for all branches of the military.
 We also have 3 services each Memorial Day to commemorate the veterans buried here.
 It includes a parade and draws thousands of people.

 Because we believe that no member of the military should be denied a proper burial, we also participate in the Homeless Veterans Burial Program, which ensures that even veterans who have fallen on hard times get dignified burials and beautiful final resting places.